RobertoCuauhtemoc/B14-MX_UPP_INAOE/README.md

 ## Context

-Conventional electrochemical sensors are designed to detect a single specific moleculeusing biorecognition elements such as enzymes, antibodies, or functionalized materials.
+Conventional electrochemical sensors are designed to detect a single specific molecule using biorecognition elements such as enzymes, antibodies, or functionalized materials.
 This approach, although precise, involves an enormous cost: it requires developing a completely different sensor for each application.
 Development times are extended, manufacturing costs scale up, and the system's scalability is limited to what it was originally designed for.